Borek-23/todoListCourseWork-backEnd/README.md

 Test in web browser or Postman or similar.

-#### Front-End
+### Front-End

-The front-end app is available from todoListCoursework-frontEnd repository
+The front-end app is available from todoListCourseWork-frontEnd repository